misiektoja/spotify_profile_monitor/docs/usage.md

 `PLAYLISTS_CHANGE_COUNTER` requires repeated matching nonempty playlist collections before reporting a change.
 Set it to `0` to accept a nonempty change immediately. `PLAYLISTS_DISAPPEARED_COUNTER` separately controls how many consecutive empty responses confirm that all playlists disappeared.
 A nonempty response resets the disappearance count and an empty response clears a pending nonempty change.
 Playlist metadata failures retain the last successful details and can trigger error alerts without bypassing either threshold.

+Those two thresholds need several checks to decide, which only works while monitoring is already running.
+A one-shot `-i` read and the first check after startup get a single response, so they confirm an empty playlist list differently: the profile is read again up to `PLAYLISTS_EMPTY_RETRIES` times (default `2`), `PLAYLISTS_EMPTY_RETRY_SLEEP` seconds apart (default `3`).
+A Spotify glitch usually clears on the retry while a real removal does not.
+Set `PLAYLISTS_EMPTY_RETRIES` to `0` to disable the extra reads.

+If startup still sees no playlists while the saved history file holds some, it keeps the saved history and says so, rather than recording an emptied profile.
+The count then follows the usual `PLAYLISTS_DISAPPEARED_COUNTER` confirmation once monitoring is running.
+For the same reason, a first baseline is never written from a response whose playlist field was missing altogether.

 ## Check Intervals

 If you want to customize polling interval, use `-c` flag (or `SPOTIFY_CHECK_INTERVAL` configuration option):